cedar-policy/cedar-docs/docs/collections/_policies/json-format.md

 #### `has` {#JsonExpr-has}

 The value of one of these keys is an object with keys `left` and `attr`.
-The left key is itself an [JsonExpr object](#JsonExpr-objects), while the `attr` key is a string or a non-empty list of identifiers.
+The left key is itself a [JsonExpr object](#JsonExpr-objects), while the `attr` key is a string or a non-empty list of identifiers.

 **Example for `has`**